05 Jul See the Good in Others

 See the good in others.

 Many interactions these days have a kind of bumper-car quality to them.
 At work, at home, on the telephone, via email: we sort of bounce off of each other while we exchange information, smile or frown, and move on.
 How often do we actually take the extra few seconds to get a sense of what’s inside other people – especially their good qualities?

-In fact, because of what scientists call the brain’s “negativity bias” (you could see my talk at Google for more on this), we’re most likely to notice the bad qualities in others rather than the good ones: the things that worry or annoy us, or make us critical.
+In fact, because of what scientists call the brain’s “negativity bias,” we’re most likely to notice the bad qualities in others rather than the good ones: the things that worry or annoy us, or make us critical.

 Unfortunately, if you feel surrounded by lots of bad or, at best neutral qualities in others, and only a sprinkling of dimly-sensed good ones, then you naturally feel less supported, less safe, and less inclined to be generous or pursue your dreams.
 Plus, in a circular way, when another person gets the feeling that you don’t really see much that’s good in him or her, that person is less likely to take the time to see much that’s good in you.